herflis/concepts-temp/content/settings.md

 Another advantage of storing settings as content is that you are able to provide a rich user interface for administrators to manage settings.
 It is possible to create or edit settings files on a dedicated ui in your solution or using OData.

-In general settings are created for administrators or editors to let them customize the behavior of a certain feature.
-Settings on the other hand are readable and writable by the application without restarting it.
+Additionally, Settings are readable and writable by the application without restarting it.
 Settings files are stored in sensenet content repository.

 # local and global settings

 Settings in sensenet can be either global or local

 Global settings: stored in the /Root/System/Settings folder.

 Local settings: any folder can contain a system folder named Settings for storing settings files related only to that part of the repository that override or extend global settings.

 # setting inheritance

-Settings files can be global or local, as we mentioned above.
+Settings files can be global or local (see above).
 Local settings files override global ones and they are applied only in that part of the Content Repository.

 Every key in a settings file is overridable in another file with the same name under an appropriate position in the subtree.